1878 Proof Trade Dollar

 Description

 The 1878 Proof Trade Dollar is a proof dollar struck at the Philadelphia Mint, part of the Trade Dollars 1873-1885 series.
-With a mintage of only 900, this is an extremely rare issue.
-The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind, while the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
-Designed by William Barber.
+With a mintage of 900, this is an extremely rare issue — the lowest mintage among 3 mint variants, representing only less than 1% of total production.
+The obverse features Liberty seated facing left, holding an olive branch extended to the viewer, with a sheaf of wheat behind and the reverse displays an eagle perched on a bale of goods, with an olive branch and three arrows.
+The final year of business-strike production.
+The 1878-CC with a mintage of 97,000 (many subsequently melted) is the key circulation-strike date.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $4.1K.
 Struck in 90% silver, 10% copper, weighing 27.2 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7058.
-The Trade Dollar was created specifically for commerce with Asia, designed to compete with the Mexican peso in the silver markets of China and Japan.
-Proof-only dates from 1879-1885 include the legendary 1884 and 1885 Trade Dollars, known only in proof.
-The 1878-CC is scarce.
-Chopmarked examples (bearing Asian merchants' stamps) are collected as a separate specialty.

 External References